problemofpoints/reservetestr/README.md

   get_meyers_subset()
 ```

-The main function is `run_single_backtest` which runs the
+The main function is `run_single_backtest` which, in this example, runs
-`ChainLadder::MackChainLadder` method on each paid loss triangle.
+the `ChainLadder::MackChainLadder` method on each paid loss triangle.

 The output provided is the below.